top of page

 For me that would be a good way to give an emotional core to the back story.

-With Roger, I talked about how I felt the series was mistaken to think that the way to make the big emotional turn (his disappearance and Lyra's determining to find him) land was to just spend more time with them being cute together first, and how I felt the moment would have benefitted from instead coming as the resolution of tension, of a question.
+With Roger, I talked about how I felt the series was mistaken to think that the way to make the big emotional turn (his disappearance and Lyra's determining to find him) land was to just spend more time with them being cute together, and how I felt the moment would have benefitted from instead coming off tension, of a question.
 We'd care so much more about Lyra's decision if we'd been set up to wonder whether there were any depths at all to this wayward brat before we saw her heartbroken and determined to find her friend.

 Similarly here, I feel that the reveal of Mrs. Coulter's maternity could land so much better if there was something we'd been encouraged to wonder, suppose or expect.
 It lands a little damply as it is.
 Unlike the book, at this point Lyra and the audience already know that the original story about Lyra being orphaned by an airship accident is a crock, and Lord Asriel is Lyra's father, so we know there's a question mark over her maternity.
 Since Mrs. Coulter is really the only in-story candidate it's hardly a shock to us that's she's mum.
 Yet Lyra reacts with shock and horror.
 Understandable in-universe, perhaps, but a bit alienating to an audience that is nowhere near sharing those reactions.